Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 4. Jones Falls

 As you hike or snowshoe through the Pottawatomi & Jones Falls Conservation Area, you will come upon the frozen cascade that makes up Jones Falls.
-Enjoy a beautiful, icy scene before moving ahead along 7 kilometers of trails through the wilderness.
+Enjoy a beautiful, icy scene before moving ahead along 7 kilometres of trails through the wilderness.

-Address: 717875 Highway 6 Owen Sound
+Address: 717875 Highway 6, Owen Sound

 Cost: Parking fees apply